 Why visit Pratolino’s Park and Villa Demidoff

-They are a great example of the Humanism approach to architecture and nature, characteristic of that time, and they are beautiful to see as well as interesting for history lovers (Pienza is another interesting example of the same approach).
+They are beautiful to see as well as interesting for history lovers (Pienza is another interesting example of the same approach).

 A brief history of Pratolino’s Park and Villa Demidoff

-The project for the construction of Pratolino’s Park dates back to the XVI century and it connected to the personality of Francesco I de’ Medici, head of the important Medici family at the time and Grand Duke of Tuscany.
+It connected to the personality of Francesco I de’ Medici, head of the powerful Medici family at the time and Grand Duke of Tuscany.

-Francesco I wanted to create a ‘fairy tale’ villa for his second wife Bianca Cappello and assigned the job to architect Buontalenti, who delivered a park so extraordinary, contemporaries called it a ‘garden of wonders’.
+Francesco I wanted to create a ‘fairy tale’ villa for his second wife Bianca Cappello and assigned the job to architect Buontalenti, who delivered a park so extraordinary contemporaries called it a ‘garden of wonders’.

-The park used to have several buildings including an aviary, chapel and Paggeria, ponds, machines and sculptures however, it didn’t survive the death of its owners and, after the death of Bianca and Francesco I, got abandoned.
+The park used to have several buildings, including an aviary, chapel and Paggeria, ponds, machines and sculptures; however, it didn’t survive the death of its owners and, after the death of Bianca and Francesco I, got abandoned.

-The park as we see it today, is due to the intervention of the Davidoff family, who took care of making it bigger and restored, in parts.
+The park, as we see it today, is due to the intervention of the Davidoff family, who took care of making it bigger and restored in parts.

 What to see in Pratolino’s Park